The 5 Best 5th Wheels for Full Time Living

 We’ve long been fans of Jayco RVs, and the Jayco North Point 5th Wheel is no exception.

-The North Point series does an excellent job of meeting the requirements of full-time travelers due to their increased dimensions and ample storage and accommodation.
-Typically, the trailers will range between 12,000 and 14,000 pounds dry weight.
+The North Point series does an excellent job of meeting the requirements of full-time travelers due to its increased dimensions and ample storage and accommodation.
+Typically, the trailers weigh between 12,000 and 15,000 pounds dry.

-Due to the insulated design, impressive furnace, and more than capable AC unit, you’ll find this RV is at home in the sunny south and the colder North.
+Due to the insulated design, impressive furnace, and more than capable AC unit, this RV is home in the sunny South and the colder North.
 Whatever the outside temperature is doing, you can be assured that it will keep the interior at a comfortable level.

-We’re confident that you’ll be more than happy with your purchase if you decide to go with a Jayco North Point.
+We’re confident you’ll be happy with your purchase if you choose a Jayco North Point.

-Not only is it a solidly built RV, but it excels at keeping you comfortable, relaxed, and entertained.
-It’s a great option for anyone looking for the best 5th wheel for a full-time living.
+It is a solidly built RV that excels at keeping you comfortable, relaxed, and entertained.
+It’s a great option for anyone looking for the best fifth wheel for full-time living.

 Key Features: